Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Introduction

-\item We eliminate of mimicking unknown distributions by constructing semantic equivalence graph of multi-modal features, and fitting encoders to the eigenfunctions of the super-graph, resulting in superior performance compared to state-of-the-art approaches for MTS URL tasks.
+\item The proposed method learns local and global arrangement of multi-modal features, and sufficiently leverages different inductive biases introduced.

-\item Through experiments on time data tasks in different domains, we find that i) the time series representation learned by our method can achieve the highest performance on multiple downstream tasks, such as classification, clustering, and anomaly detection; ii) Our proposed approach outperforms all existing URL approaches by a large margin, comparable (or even better than) approaches tailored to downstream tasks.
+\item The close-formed solutions of the proposed objectives presents recovery of classic manifold learning methods, pointing toward a new model-agnostic and theoretically-oriented URL for TS research direction.

-\item We propose a time series URL paradigm based on alignment and regularization, pointing toward a new URL research direction.
-Shine light on a new way towards more unified URL methods for multivariate time series for the researchers. \end{itemize}
+\item Through experiments on time series datasets in different domains and with different characteristics (i.e., length, dimensionality, and train set sizes), our proposed approach outperforms all existing URL approaches by a large margin, better than approaches tailored to multiple downstream tasks. \end{itemize}